Key Takeaway

 Does apple cider vinegar interfere with tirzepatide absorption?

 No. Tirzepatide is injected subcutaneously and absorbed through the tissue under your skin.
-It does not pass through the digestive tract, so nothing you eat or drink, including ACV, can affect its absorption.
+It doesn't pass through the digestive tract, so nothing you eat or drink, including ACV, can affect its absorption.

 Can ACV help reduce tirzepatide nausea?

-No. There is no evidence that ACV reduces nausea.
+No. There's no evidence that ACV reduces nausea.
 Its acidity is more likely to increase nausea, especially on tirzepatide.
 For nausea relief, ginger tea, bland foods, and eating smaller meals throughout the day are more effective strategies.

 Is it safe to drink ACV in the morning on an empty stomach while on tirzepatide?